 The skill, knowledge, enthusiasm, and commitment of our staff and volunteers make English Heritage a special place to work.

 As a registered charity, we are governed by a board of trustees who delegate day-to-day responsibility for the running of the organisation to a senior management team.
-Sir Tim Laurence is Chairman of the board of trustees and Kate Mavor is Chief Executive.
+Gerard Lemos CMG is Chairman of the board of trustees and Mark Stuart-Smith is the Interim Chief Executive.
 The range of roles and expertise we cover is immense and draws people from a wide range of sectors and backgrounds.

 With our new freedom as a charity, independent of government, our ability to engage with millions of people is now greatly strengthened.
 We have identified four major priorities going forwards - Inspiration, Conservation, Involvement and Financial Sustainability.

 We want to create inspiring visitor experiences that bring the story of England to life.
 We will also make sure our historic sites and artefacts are expertly cared for, so that they can be enjoyed by future generations.
-We'll find new ways to involve more people in our work and our target is to ensure we're financially independent by 2022/23.
+We'll find new ways to involve more people in our work.

 Tell us what you think